+1-888-360-0001 8:00AM to 6:00PM EST

 • Antiviral medication in cases of hepatitis

-Cirrhosis, however, is not a curable condition, although treatments such as a modified diet, weight loss, and reduced alcohol consumption can reduce the risk of further liver damage.
-The prompt diagnosis and treatment of conditions that affect the liver can help prevent cirrhosis.
+Cirrhosis, however, is not a curable condition.
+However, treatments such as a modified diet, weight loss, and reduced alcohol consumption can help slow the disease's progression and reduce the risk of further liver damage.
+The prompt diagnosis and treatment of conditions that affect the liver can help prevent cirrhosis and improve outcomes.

 Recommended Tests